 Platform NTP Configuration VMware, Hyper-V, Amazon Web Services Identity Router Setup Console Authentication Manager NTP is not displayed because the identity router uses the NTP server that is configured for Authentication Manager.

 Authentication Manager.
 Updated every two minutes.
-If you want to configure RSA SecurID Token users to access resources protected by the Cloud Authentication Service, click the icon, then click Not Configured to open a new tab and configure an Authentication Manager connection.
-For instructions, see Enable RSA SecurID Token Users to Access Resources Protected by the Cloud Authentication Service.
+If you want users with SecurID Tokens that were assigned in Authentication Manager to access resources protected by the Cloud Authentication Service, click the icon, then click Not Configured to open a new tab and configure an Authentication Manager connection.
+For instructions, see Enable SecurID Token Users to Access Resources Protected by the Cloud Authentication Service.